TTU System Visits Washington, D.C.

 In late March, Chancellor Kent Hance and representatives from the Texas Tech University System visited Washington, D.C. to meet with members of the federal government.

-During the system’s annual trip, Hance and leadership from all three component institutions met with more than 100 government officials to communicate the importance of higher education and showcase the cutting-edge research projects underway at each university.
+During the TTU System’s annual trip, Hance and leadership from all three component institutions met with more than 100 government officials to communicate the importance of higher education and showcase the cutting-edge research projects underway at each university.

 From Rayburn and Longworth Halls to the U.S. Departments of the Navy, Agriculture and Veteran Affairs, the system was well-represented during the four-day trip and made a great impression with multiple nation leaders.